Neural Tech Daily

 Changes to this policy

-If we change this policy, we update the “last updated” date at the top and post a short note in the change log below.
-For material changes, we’ll add a banner on the site for at least 14 days.
+If we change this policy, we update the last_updated date at the top and post a short note in the change log below.
+For material changes, a banner appears on the site for at least 14 days.

 Change log